This post may contain affiliate links, please see my disclosure policy for details.

 What Electrolytes Do

 Electrolytes are very important to proper body function in animals and people.
-Electrolytes replace sodium, potassium and minerals in the body lost due to stress, overheating or dehydration.
+Electrolytes replace sodium, potassium and other minerals in the body lost due to stress, overheating or dehydration.

 They also rehydrate and rebalance the body's pH levels (acidity) which are extremely important for proper body functions.